 - The animals are frightened and experience pain during the procedure

-- The animals may develop behavioural issues as a result, and fear handling around the face and mouth, because of their memory of this aversive procedure that they have experienced fully conscious
+- The animals may develop behavioural issues as a result, and fear to handle around the face and mouth, because of their memory of this aversive procedure that they have experienced fully conscious

 To properly examine an animal’s teeth, and check for periodontal disease, a veterinarian needs to probe the space around the tooth that is below the gum line.
 A veterinarian will also frequently take radiographs to detect hidden dental disease in the roots of the teeth.
 To perform these procedures effectively, the animal must be fully anaesthetised.